 All Baking Classes - Discuss and analyze the importance of sanitation and HACCP procedures that affect receiving and issuing of goods in a foodservice operation.

-Student Lab Score for Sous Chef Position (rotating position): Sous Chef are responsible to gathering/storing ingredients, maintaining temperature logs of refrigerator/freezer and ensuring proper storage of finished product.
-Students turn in a checklist.
-Results will be assessed: 2020-2021
+BAK 1304 Student Self-Assessment- Sous Chef Position (rotating position): Sous Chef are responsible to gathering/storing ingredients, maintaining temperature logs of refrigerator/freezer and ensuring proper storage of finished product.
+Students complete a self-assessment of their performance during the baking (sous chef) rotation.
+87% of students scored 75% or higher.